edinel/recipes/_recipes/FrozenHoneyVanillaMousse.md

 ---
 This dessert makes for an elegant presentation, with the honey mousse centered atop a dark blackberry sauce.
 Garnished with mint, it is beautiful served on a plain white dish.
 The mousse is easy to make, but requires freezing, so enjoy it when you are preparing other dishes that take more time.

+Mousse may be kept in freezer up to 2 weeks, covered tightly.
+Do not thaw before serving.
+Sauce may be kept up to 5 days in refridgerator.